GoldenPass Express: History

-The GoldenPass Express began operation on 11 December 2022, the date of the timetable change, with a single daily round-trip between Montreux and Interlaken.
+The GoldenPass Express, between Montreux and Intelaken East, began operation on 11 December 2022, the date of the timetable change, with a single daily round-trip between Montreux and Interlaken.
 The two operators MOB and BLS plan to increase the frequency to four round-trips on 11 June 2023.
 This gradual increase is to match the lower demand caused by the global pandemic.